-The Division of Fish & Wildlife gets many questions about about aquatic plant problems in small ponds.
+The Division of Fish and Wildlife gets many questions about about aquatic plant problems in small ponds.

 However, there are some situations where aquatic weeds are a problem and may be difficult to control.
 Using best management practices to limit the flow of nutrients into a pond is the best way to prevent aquatic weed problems in the first place.